-Shaving cream is one of those necessary products that go along side any sort of razor of your choice.
-Whether you choose to use a disposable, cartridge, electric, straight edge, or even the best double edge safety razor – men (and women) always have asked themselves time and time again ‘What does shaving cream really do when applied to your skin?!’
+Shaving cream is one of those necessary products that go alongside any sort of razor of your choice.
+But, whether you choose to use a disposable, cartridge, electric, straight edge, or even the best double edge safety razor – men (and women) always have asked themselves time and time again, ‘What does shaving cream do when applied to your skin?!’

 I have to be honest for a minute here:

-When I first started shaving in my teens, I used to use the gels that were marketed heavily with the cartridge razor.
-As it was often exclaimed shaving cream was going to provide a way more comfortable of a shave and would bring out the best qualities in the razor blade…
+When I first started shaving in my teens, I used to use the gels marketed heavily with the cartridge razor.
+But, as it was often exclaimed, shaving cream would provide a way more comfortable shave and bring out the best qualities in the razor blade.

-While a little older and a little wiser, when you cut through the marketing fluff you can actually pick up some pretty great shaving creams on the market that will likely hands down crush their gel counterparts.
+While a little older and a little wiser, when you cut through the marketing fluff, you can pick up some pretty great shaving creams on the market that will likely hands down crush their gel counterparts.

 First and Foremost Shaving Cream Keeps Your Hair Moistened

 So when it comes to shaving cream in general, one of the most important properties is retaining the heat and moisture upon your skin.
 That means a shaving cream is classified as being an emollient.

 While we go in great depths in this article on how to get a close shave, here are a few of the key takeaways: